TERMS AND CONDITIONS

 1. Scope

-These General Terms and Conditions (hereinafter referred to as “GTC”) apply to all concert visitor contracts concluded between the customer and OPUS Festival-, Veranstaltungs- und Management GmbH, Mörikestraße 20, 70178 Stuttgart (hereinafter referred to as “OPUS”).
+These General Terms and Conditions (hereinafter referred to as “GTC”) apply to all concert visitor contracts concluded between the customer and Opus Festivals GmbH, Mörikestraße 20, 70178 Stuttgart (hereinafter referred to as “OPUS”).

 2. Purchase of admission tickets